WELCOME TO A BETTER WAY TO LIVE!

 Your guide to urban gardening, fresh fruits & vegetables, wholefoods, nutrition plans, and healthy living is here.

 A plant-based lifestyle has become more prevalent amid meat shortage concerns and susceptibility to COVID-19 with pre-existing conditions.
-Boost your immune system and reduce your meat consumption with our Meatless May Challenge!
+Boost your immune system and reduce your meat consumption with our 21-Day Veggie Challenge!

 Vegeculture is a comprehensive public health initiative, sponsored by Representative Doreen Carter, dedicated to providing sustainable solutions to solve the "food desert" problem, so that residents in low-income areas have access to affordable, healthy food options within District 92 and beyond.